canonical/ubuntu-boards-documentation/glossary.rst

         `Non-Volatile Memory express
         <https://en.wikipedia.org/wiki/NVM_Express>`_; the interface used by
-        modern flash storage devices, developed to more closely match the capabilities and behaviour of flash storage (in contrast to interfaces like :term:`SATA` which were developed for use with spinning media).
+        modern flash storage devices, developed to more closely match the capabilities and behavior of flash storage (in contrast to interfaces like :term:`SATA` which were developed for use with spinning media).

     OpenSBI